Or, How to Love God and How not to Love God

 (Proverbs 30:5-6 DRB)

-Perhaps this is first time you have seen the truth in this.
+Perhaps this is the first time you have seen the truth in this.
 God is a gracious and merciful God, and overlooks periods of ignorance.

 The times of ignorance, therefore, God overlooked.
 But now he commands that all people everywhere should repent,